How Connecting Justice-Involved Individuals to Medicaid Can Help Address the Opioid Epidemic

 The study states are facilitating access to MAT as people transition into and out of incarceration to support treatment and recovery.
 Each of the study states is providing access to MAT while individuals are incarcerated or just prior to release.
 Rhode Island offers all three FDA-approved MAT medications to individuals in prisons and jails.
 Upon incarceration, individuals are assessed to determine whether to continue or begin MAT.
 Treatment begins within two days of intake, enabling people to start even if they have a short stay.
 When individuals leave incarceration, they can continue treatment at one of eight community sites operated by the corrections MAT provider or apply to a different provider.
 Respondents indicated that having the same provider within facilities and in the community supports continuity of care.
 Some community providers are centers of excellence in opioid treatment or integrated health homes for people with complex conditions, including OUD.
 These programs facilitate connections to health services as well as community resources like food, shelter, housing and employment.
 In New Mexico, three counties operate a pilot project to provide methadone treatment during incarceration.
 People identified with OUD at entry can continue methadone treatment or be induced while incarcerated and are transitioned to community-based methadone clinics upon release.
 One of the counties also established a re-entry center to help link people with behavioral health needs and SUD to health and support services in the community.
 Ohio and Missouri offer individuals the option to receive MAT just prior to release.
 As of 2018, Ohio began offering Vivitrol to individuals at release.
 Ohio also operates a pilot project offering Naloxone at release from institutions that serve female inmates; this will be expanded to male correctional facilities this summer.
 The corrections department notifies the individual’s MCO that the individual received a Vivitrol shot, and the MCO is responsible for making post-release follow up appointments.
 Missouri operates a pilot project in four state prisons for individuals who have been sentenced to prison-based treatment.
 Individuals can elect to receive one Vivitrol injection 3 days before release and a second shot post-release.
 The MAT provider in the prisons has reentry specialists that call probation/parole officers and treatment providers to minimize gaps in treatment and plan for housing and other needs as individuals are released.
 Post-release, parole officers are responsible for ensuring that individuals receive second Vivitrol shots.

 Experiences from the study states point to improvements in access to care and promising impacts on health and recidivism from re-entry efforts, but data on impacts remain limited.
 Respondents reported that the increased Medicaid coverage among individuals leaving incarceration along with enhanced efforts to link them to care have increased the ability of individuals to obtain more consistent and broader care and services to address their health needs and opened up new opportunities to address population health.
-Ninety-four percent of enrollees with a primary diagnosis of opioid use disorder received one or more types of substance use treatment, and early data show positive impacts on recidivism.
+Ninety-four percent of enrollees in Ohio with a primary diagnosis of opioid use disorder received one or more types of substance use treatment, and early data show positive impacts on recidivism.
 Rhode Island officials estimate that 78% of individuals who receive MAT while incarcerated continue to receive treatment in the community.
 Research evaluating the first year of the program’s implementation estimated that post-incarceration opioid deaths fell 61% and that, as a result, the opioid death rate in Rhode Island fell 12%.12 Primary care visits for the SUD population leaving incarceration have increased 7%.Officials in Missouri indicate that since implementing their broader efforts to address the opioid epidemic, they have seen a significant reduction in overdose death rates.
 They also report that the re-entry project has helped reduce recidivism rates among individuals with severe mental illness and that individuals receiving MAT are more likely to stay in treatment longer.

 States are making progress in coordinating care at re-entry, but they also face many challenges to coordination.
 Respondents pointed to difficulties meeting with individuals prior to release to assess needs and coordinate care, including insufficient resources in facilities to provide for telehealth and/or in-person visits and varied facility schedules and policies that make scheduling visits challenging.
 Moreover, they emphasized that Medicaid payment currently is not available for any assessment or coordination services provided prior to release due to the limitations on Medicaid financing for incarcerated individuals.
 Representatives from MCOs and states indicated that they recognize the value and longer-term benefits on health and costs of providing the upfront planning.
 However, some respondents suggested that policy changes to allow for Medicaid coverage of services for a defined period of time prior to release would help support transition efforts.
 Respondents also described challenges engaging with individuals post-release due to inaccurate contact information, unpredictable release dates, data lags, and other issues.
 In addition, respondents indicated that social challenges, including homelessness and lack of transportation, make it difficult to connect with people post-release.
 Moreover, respondents reported that gaps or delays in reinstatement of full Medicaid coverage or enrollment into an MCO when a person is released can lead to delays in accessing services.
 For example, Rhode Island had encountered some difficulties accessing residential treatment programs for individuals upon release because there often is a 24-hour gap between release and Medicaid activation and a delay in MCO enrollment and residential programs are not covered by fee-for-service Medicaid.
 The state now expedites enrollment for people who need residential treatment to address these issues.
 Some respondents also indicated that federal privacy and data sharing rules make it difficult to share information between facility and community providers, particularly information related to behavioral health and SUD.